ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 |      ip      |  IP Proxying | This Document |
 {: #iana-suffixes-table title="New MASQUE URI Suffixes"}

-Designated experts for this registry are advised that they should approve requests that meet the following criteria:
-- the use case is relevant to proxying
-- the requested Path Segment will not conflict with existing or expected future IETF work
+Designated experts for this registry are advised that they should approve all requests as long as the expert believes that both (1) the requested Path Segment will not conflict with existing or expected future IETF work and (2) the use case is relevant to proxying.

 ## Updates to masque Well-Known URI {#iana-uri}